Acknowledgments and info about this site

 Id be surprised if there arent many mistakes on this site.
 Please tell me about them so I can get it right.

-And if I have used any of your material and havent attributed correctly, please tell me so.
+And if I have used any of your material and havent attributed correctly, please tell me so I can fix it.

 Colin Mackellar